 3. Host events

 Despite a rocky few years for most, there is still no substitute for face-to-face interactions.
-Hosting events is an ideal way to facilitate this and as such, you can get existing and prospective customers/clients in a room together in ways that aren’t yet matched online.
-This is prime time to expose these clients to your brand in a mutually beneficial way.
+Hosting events is an ideal way to facilitate this.
+You can bring existing and prospective customers or clients together in ways that online methods haven’t matched yet.
+This is the prime time to expose these clients to your brand in a mutually beneficial way.

 4. Combine online and offline marketing efforts

-Paying for a half-page advert in the local community leaflet or magazine can be great for getting leads and building your brand awareness.
+Paying for a half-page advert in the local community leaflet or magazine can be great for getting leads and boosting brand awareness.
 However, to make this even more effective, you’ll need to combine your marketing and advertising efforts through digital channels as well.

-Want to know how we can help grow your business and increase your brand awareness both offline and online?
-Contact us today or give us a call on 01604 267677.
+Want to know how we can help grow your business and increase your brand awareness offline and online?
+Call us at 01604 267677 to learn how we can help you today.